rust-lang/rls/README.md

 You can install [rustup](http://rustup.rs/) on many platforms.
 This will help us quickly install the rls and its dependencies.

-### Step 2: Switch to nightly
+### Step 2: Update nightly

-Updated the nightly compiler.
+Update the nightly compiler.
 You don't have to use it as your default compiler, but it needs to be on your system:

 ```
 rustup update nightly